lspitzner/brittany/doc/implementation/theory.md

 -- => 3 lines, 13 columns used
 ~~~~

+So internally, to the syntax node of this if-then-else expression we connect
+a label containing these two choices, and including the spacing information:
+`[(1, 32, someDoc1), (3, 13, someDoc2)]`. where the `someDoc`s are document
+representations that can reproduce the above two source code layouts.

 This is heavily simplified; in Brittany spacing information is (as usual) a
 bit more complex.